 I guess there are four of them – the birth of each of my four sons: each one different and each one incredible.

 Question 6: Tell us three things we may not know about you.

 1. A friend and I once rolled a Robin Reliant – we were stuck there like a beetle with its feet in the air.
 After the giggling stopped, we got out and pushed it back over and tried to do it again.

 2. I didn’t have sushi until I was 33 years old.

 3. I spent 2 weeks in the saddle in Montana cattle herding, chewing baccy and all the other cowboy-type things to be done at this last real frontier of the Wild West – yeeha!

 If you would like to read more about our other team members, make sure to read our previous interviews on the blog.

-About us: waltonwagner was established seven years ago by Jane Wagner and Nick Walton.
+About us: waltonwagner was established in 2010 by Jane Wagner and Nick Walton.
 We are a company who love property.
 We love project managing, designing, developing and dreaming all things property.
 We love the big picture and the devil you find in the detail.
 We love the fact that our clients come to us to achieve things they never thought possible with their buildings and that we are valued for our sensible, practical advice and guidance.

 To find out more about the properties we have developed alongside our clients, please visit our projects page or call us to talk further on 020 7499 1377.